MBRRACE-UK perinatal mortality surveillance

 8.1.
 Supporting materials

-Additional supporting materials to accompany this report include reference tables, a data viewer for viewing and and comparing perinatal mortality rates for the organisations responsible for the commissioning and provision of care, and a technical manual.
-You can also download a Plain English summary of the key findings, which explains the main points of the report in clear, straightforward language.
+Additional supporting materials to accompany this report include reference tables, a data viewer for viewing and and comparing perinatal mortality rates for the organisations responsible for the commissioning and provision of care, and a guide to our methods.
+You can also download a PDF version of the report.

 8.2.
 Deaths reported to MBRRACE-UK

-Terminations of pregnancy resulting in a registered stillbirth (from 24 completed weeks’ gestation) or neonatal death (from 20 completed weeks’ gestation) are also notified.
-We collect this limited information about terminations of pregnancy in order to exclude these cases from MBRRACE-UK reported statistics on perinatal mortality.
+We also collect limited information on terminations of pregnancy that result in a registered stillbirth (from 24 weeks) or neonatal death (from 20 weeks).
+We gather this specific data so we can exclude these cases from our reported statistics on perinatal mortality.

 8.3.
 The birth cohort